cyclus/cyclus.github.com/source/module/cycpp.rst

 These two lines declare that the member variable ``flux`` is in fact a state variable of type double with the given metadata.
-The keys of this dictionary may be anything you desire, though because they are eventually persisted to JSON the keys must be have a string types.
-Certain keys have special semantic meaning and there are two - ``type`` and ``index`` - that are set by |cycpp|
+The keys of this dictionary may be anything you desire.
+Though because they are eventually persisted to JSON the keys must be strings.
+Certain keys have special semantic meaning.
+Furthermore, there are two keys - ``type`` and ``index`` - that are set by
-and should not be specified explicitly.
-State variables my have any C++ type that is allowed by the database backend that is being used.
-For a listing of valid types please refer to the :doc:`dbtypes` page. :ref:`cycpp-table-1` contains a listing of all special keys and their meaning.
+|cycpp| itself and should not be specified explicitly.
+State variables may have any
+C++ type that is allowed by the database backend that is being used.
+For a listing of valid types please refer to the :doc:`dbtypes` page. :ref:`cycpp-table-1` contains a listing of all special keys and their meanings.

 .. rst-class:: centered